 - Read this article about how five states substantially decreased their prison populations, and promote decarceration efforts.

 Thank you for participating in the Montana Innocence Project’s #barriers2innocence campaign.
-Tomorrow’s topic is over-policing BIPOC.
+Tomorrow’s topic is over-policing and criminalization of BIPOC.